twisted/twisted/docs/development/sponsorship.rst

 How to donate
 -------------

-Since April 2023, the Twisted project got fiscal sponsorship from the `Python Software Foundation <https://www.python.org/psf-landing/>`_.
+Since April 2023, the Twisted project has been fiscally sponsored by the `Python Software Foundation <https://www.python.org/psf-landing/>`_.

 This enables Twisted to dedicate financial resources to maintenance and development.